Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex2/README.md

 	_Configuring the build target_

 1. Press **F5** to build and run the project.
-The app should look like this:
+The app should look like the following.

 	![ANGLE app](../../Images/ex1-sample-angle-app.PNG?raw=true "ANGLE app")